HES-XPLAIN/hes-xplain.github.io/docs/documentation/gui.md

 !!! warning
     **This section is under construction and should not be considered as accurate yet.**

 The dimlpfidex Graphical User Interface was made to help with **`JSON configuration files`**.
 All [dimlpfidex](https://github.com/HES-XPLAIN/dimlpfidex) algorithms can be fed with these files to supply all the data needed to execute them.
-The problem is, that you may not be experienced with `JSON` and `configuration files`.
+However, you may not be experienced with `JSON` and `configuration files`.
 This is the reason why we offer you two outcomes:

-1. Learn by yourself now to write configuration files with our [JSON configuration file documentation](file-formats/json-configuration-files.md).
+1. Learn by yourself how to write configuration files with our [JSON configuration file documentation](file-formats/json-configuration-files.md).
-2. Follow the next section to learn how to use this GUI.
+2. Follow the next section to learn how to generate configuration files with this GUI.

 ## Installation guide